-Hey Bud's Hemp Clay Mask Says Bye-Bye Acne AND Dry Skin
+Hey Bud's Hemp Clay Mask Says Bye-Bye Acne & Dry Skin

 ”

 I've never tried hemp or CBD skincare before, so I didn't know what to expect.
 I'm also very very lazy when it comes to wash-off masks.
 If it's not a sheet mask, I don't keep up with it, and sometimes I'm too lazy to even use a sheet mask.
-Suffice to say, it would take a lot for me to mix up my low-matience routine for an actual mask.
+Suffice to say, it would take a lot for me to mix up my low-maintenance routine for an actual mask.
 Spoiler alert: Even though the two-week trial is over, I plan to stick with it.
 Everything from its creamy texture and light, fresh scent to the included brush (the brush!!
 Someone, please explain how my executive-dysfunctional brain gets motivated to do otherwise not-worth-the-brain-power tasks as soon as there's a brush involved?
 Not using my hands and having a handy-dandy applicator simply transforms the task as doable.
 The free brush is a 10/10 in my book) makes my after-work self-care a spa-like one.

 Advertisement

 I had a few breakouts on my chin that didn't go away with my routine pimple patches, but after washing off this mask, they were pretty much gone.
 Sure, you can see some redness on one side of my face — typical for my after-skincare face — but it felt heavenly soft.
 Like that post-facial feeling we're all craving (and can't get enough of) but on our own bathrooms!
 While some benefits are immediate, my skin also felt less inflamed with regular use as well.
 It can even help fade scars over time.
 Other happy reviewers are seeing similar results.

 One gushed that it's "the only product that's ever worked for my skin," and another called it "an honest life-changer."
 Others are finding that it works well as a spot treatment and is especially great for sensitive skin.
 And, at just two or three applications a week, it's an easy addition to even a simple routine like mine.

+One gushed that it's "the only product that's ever worked for my skin," and another called it "an honest life-changer."
+Others are finding that it works well as a spot treatment and is especially great for sensitive skin.
+And, at just two or three applications a week, it's an easy addition to even a simple routine like mine.

 “

-[The] Only product that’s ever worked for my skin!
+Only product that’s ever worked for my skin!
 I suffered from really bad acne for the first time in my life late last year, and since using these products my skin never been better!
-[I] Honestly swear by it, and recommend to everyone I know.

 Hey Bud Reviewer